Our Learning (curriculum)

-At age 3 a progress check and profile are written collaboratively between pre-school and you as the parent.
+Before a child turns 3, a progress check and profile is written collaboratively between Pre-school and you as the parent.
 It summarises how your child is progressing against the prime areas of learning (see below).

-The reports highlight where your child is progressing well and where they may need extra help/support.
+The reports highlight where your child is progressing well and where they may need extra help or support.

 Our Pre-School Manager and staff are more than happy to talk with parents further in relation to the EYFS and their child’s individual development.
 We welcome you asking as many questions as you need to.

 - The full version of the EYFS, including the early learning goals, is available for you to view at the Department of Education website.